tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty or if the value of dwc:eventDate is not a valid ISO 8601 date; COMPLIANT if the range of dwc:eventDate is entirely within the range bdq:earliestValidDate to bdq:latestValidDate, inclusive, otherwise NOT_COMPLIANT</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:Empty or if the value of dwc:eventDate is not a valid ISO 8601 date; COMPLIANT if the range of dwc:eventDate is entirely within the range bdqval:earliestValidDate to bdqval:latestValidDate, inclusive, otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>